Ocuvite PreserVision

 (Copper was added to the AREDS formulations containing zinc to prevent copper deficiency, which may be associated with high levels of zinc supplementation).

-Bausch and Lomb Preservision soft gels are based on the AREDS formula, proven clinically effective in the Age-Related Eye Disease Study (AREDS).
+Bausch and Lomb PreserVision soft gels are based on the AREDS formula, proven clinically effective in the Age-Related Eye Disease Study (AREDS).

 The recommended dose is 2 soft gels - 1 in the morning, 1 in the evening taken with meals.

-It is the number one recommended eye vitamin and mineral supplementbrand among vitreoretinal eye doctors.
+It is the number one recommended eye vitamin and mineral supplement brand among vitreoretinal eye doctors.

 SMOKERS: Please consult your eye care professional about the risks associated with smoking and using Beta-Carotene.